zeek/try-zeek/manager/static/examples/basics/event/readme.markdown

 ===================

-We introduced events briefly in the first example to be able to do anything with the Bro language.
-Events are actually a special flavor of functions but are essential to how Bro works.
+We introduced events briefly in the first example to be able to do anything with the Zeek language.
+Events are actually a special flavor of functions but are essential to how Zeek works.
 They differ from functions in the following ways:

 * They may be scheduled and executed at a later time, so that their